OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     # check macs2 works
     $ macs2 --help

-**7) lets pretend we've tested our tools in our `peaktools_env_2` and decided we have decided not to use them in our analyis.
+**7) Lets pretend we've tested our tools in our `peaktools_env_2` and we have decided not to use them in our analysis.
 Conda makes it really easy to delete environments cleanly**

     # First move out of the environment by `deactiviating it`
     $ conda deactivate